henrikstengaard/hstwb-package/README.md

 ## Requirements

+HstWB package requires Workbench 3.1 and BetterWB is installed on any Amiga with about 20MB free space on a harddrive for installation.

-HstWB package requires BetterWB package is installed, when selecting packages to install in either HstWB Installer install mode or running a self install image.
+Installing HstWB package using either HstWB Installer install mode or running a self install image requires BetterWB package is installed, when selecting packages to install.

 ## Installation